intel/QATzip/README.md

   object with qzTeardownSession().
 Otherwise, memory leak happens.
 * For stream object, stream lenth must be smaller than `strm_buff_sz`, or QATzip would generate multiple deflate block in order and has the last block with BFIN set.
+* For 7z format, decompression only supports \*.7z archives compressed by qzip.
+* For 7z format, decompression only supports software.
+* For 7z format, the header compression is not supported.